Ulrich Wille: Personal life

-Ulrich Wille's family was from La Sagne in the Canton of Neuchâtel.
-One of his ancestors settled in Hamburg and renamed the family name, "Vuille", to the more German "Wille".
-Ulrich's parents were journalist and politician François Wille (1811–1896) and novelist Eliza Wille-Sloman (1809–1893).
-They were liberals and, due to their disillusion by the failed German revolutions of 1848–49, they left Hamburg for Switzerland with their newborn son Ulrich.
-They settled in Meilen in the Canton of Zürich, where Ulrich grew up in Mariafeld, the family estate.

-Wille was married to Countess Constanza Maria Amalia Clara von Bismarck (1851–1946), the daughter of Count Friedrich Wilhelm von Bismarck, a distant relative of Chancellor Otto von Bismarck.
+In 1872, Wille married Constanza Maria Amalia Clara von Bismarck (1851–1946), the daughter of Lieutenant-General Friedrich Wilhelm von Bismarck, a distant relative of Chancellor Otto von Bismarck.

-His eldest son, also named Ulrich Wille, followed his father's footsteps in the military, ultimately becoming a Corps Commander.
+His eldest son, also named Ulrich Wille, followed his father's footsteps in the military, ultimately becoming a corps Commander.
 Wille Jr. also managed to keep his father's pro-German tendencies throughout his career, including during the Second World War.
 This would contribute to his tensions with the next Swiss General, Henri Guisan.

 His daughter Renée Schwarzenbach-Wille, who was married to silk tycoon Alfred Schwarzenbach, was an Olympic horsewoman and prolific photographer.
-His granddaughter was the renowned author, traveler, and photographer Annemarie Schwarzenbach.
+His granddaughter was the author, traveler, and photographer Annemarie Schwarzenbach.